-The fire has burned 9,402 acres, and officials believe it was human-caused.
-Containment is at 96%.
-More than 100 firefighting personnel are battling the fire.
+The fire burned more than 9,000 acres, and officials believe it was human-caused.
+Containment is at 100%.
+More than 100 firefighting personnel battled the fire.

 All evacuations have been lifted.

-An American Red Cross shelter has been set up at the Yavapai College Fitness Center.
-The Red Cross is looking for donations of food and water for humans and animals.
+An American Red Cross shelter was set up at the Yavapai College Fitness Center.

 More information on warnings, evacuations and how to prepare for wildfire activity, click here.